 Western Iberia is currently a region without that many alternatives when it comes to economic prospects.
 With a lack of major industries and dwindling agricultural production, the regional governments are already investing in a new economy based on education, culture, tourism, nature and attractive landscapes.
 The re-creation of more natural, wilder landscapes with beautiful wildlife could serve as a vital component of this new identity and a natural part of a better economic basis for the future.

-An unprecedented, large-scale opportunity exists here today for the rewilding of the borderlands of western Spain and northeastern Portugal.
-More than 1.3 million hectares of land here have already been set aside for conservation in the form of Natura 2000 areas, with a very interesting mix of natural and semi-natural habitats.
-Side by side with dehesas and montados are mountain ranges – “sierras” – that are popular with cliff loving animals such as vultures, eagles and Iberian ibex, together with river valleys inhabited by otters and pond turtles.
-On the poorer soils on granite bedrock on the Portuguese side, the landscape is dominated by very small land holdings that have had cultivation based on olives, almonds, and cereals – which are now also increasingly being abandoned.
+An unprecedented, large-scale opportunity exists here today for the rewilding of this beautiful area in Portugal.
+More than 100,000 hectares of land here have already been set aside for conservation in the form of Natura 2000 areas, with a very interesting mix of natural and semi-natural habitats.
+Side by side with montados are mountain ranges and river gorges that are popular with cliff loving animals such as vultures and eagles, together with river valleys inhabited by otters and pond turtles.
+On the poorer soils on granite bedrock, the landscape is dominated by very small land holdings that have had cultivation based on olives, almonds, and cereals – which are now also increasingly being abandoned.